Eggmanaa/Exploring-Salvation-History-Through-Sacred-Art/README.md

 ## Currently Completed Features
 ✅ Cathedral-themed design with burgundy, purple, and gold color scheme
 ✅ Hero section with Michelangelo's Creation of Adam
-✅ Restructured into 4 theological categories instead of timeline
+✅ Restructured into 4 theological categories
 ✅ Complete data structure for 21 comprehensive typologies
+✅ 42 sacred artworks from master artists
 ✅ Grid gallery view with filter by category
 ✅ Enhanced modal view with comprehensive theological information:
    - Type and Antitype descriptions